Liz Benson: Early life and education

 Liz was born in Etinan, Akwa Ibom State in southern Nigeria.
 She attended Sylvania State College in the United States of America, where she got a degree in Dramatic Arts.
 Benson began acting when she was 5 years old.

 Career

 Early success and quitting the film industry

 She featured in Fortunes, a television soap opera in 1993.
 Benson played the part of Mrs. Agnes Johnson in the soap, which ran for about two years on NTA Network.
-In 1994, her role in Glamour Girls, a successful home video film that focused on the theme of prostitution, cemented her status as a film actress.
+In 1994, her role in Glamour Girls, a successful home video film that focused on escorting, cemented her status as a film actress.
 Benson suddenly quit acting in 1996.

 Return to Nollywood

 Since returning to Nollywood, it was disclosed that she is a born-again Christian and now preaches the gospel on fulltime-basis.
 In an interview, she explained that she would only act in films that she believed was in line with her faith.